Skip to Main Content

 • For digital commentaries only, limit the results to Online Books.

-Another search tactic is to pick a popular series and enter that name along with the biblical book of choice.
+2. Another search tactic is to pick a popular series and enter that name along with the biblical book of choice.
+If the series has more than one word, put quote marks around the exact title phrase.

-• Devotional -- intended to assist the reader with their personal walk with God.
+• Devotional --> Intended to assist the reader with their personal walk with God.
+Emphasis is on application or personal appropriation of the text.
+While theologically sound, they are not ideal for research projects.

-• Covers the historical background behind the biblical book and includes authorship, recipients or audience, and date of composition.
+• Covers the historical background behind the biblical book and includes authorship, recipients or audience, and date of composition, along with academic debates or discussion on these elements.
+Some exegetical commentaries will address textual criticism and differences among extant manuscripts.

-• Seeks to understand human author’s intended meaning.
+• Seeks to understand the human author’s intended meaning through word-by-word, verse-by-verse analysis.

 • Seeks to understand how the original recipients would have understood the human author.